spignelon/nollama/README.md

 # NoLlama

 NoLlama is a terminal-based interface for interacting with Google's Gemini API directly from your terminal.
-Inspired by [Ollama](https://ollama.com/), NoLlama provides a streamlined experience for chatting with Gemini models like Gemini 2.0 Flash, Gemini 2.5 Flash Preview, and Gemini 2.5 Pro Preview. **Groq and OpenRouter support will be added soon**.
+Inspired by [Ollama](https://ollama.com/), NoLlama provides a streamlined experience for chatting with Gemini models like Gemini 2.0 Flash, Gemini 2.5 Flash Preview, and Gemini 2.5 Pro Preview. **Ollama, Groq and OpenRouter support will be added soon**.

 NoLlama offers a neat terminal interface for powerful language models that aren't easily available for local execution, complete with colorful markdown rendering, multiple model choices, and efficient memory usage.